zabbix-byte/NFT-Generator/README.md

 How to run the app:

-The app will be in a very early phase, it does not have a compiled version, you will have to install the `requirements.txt` and run the application in python
+The app are in a very early phase, it does not have a compiled version, you will have to install the `requirements.txt` and run the application in python

 ```sh
 pip install -r requirements.txt # This is use to install the requirements of the app